How Outdoor Conditions Affect Brass and Copper Pipes?

 Contractors will use copper where:

-- Water quality is stable.
+- Water quality is consistent and non-corrosive.

 Brass Pipes Are Ideal For